davdar/maam/writeup/paper.markdown

 \paragraph{Monadic Abstract Interpreters}

-\citet{dvanhorn:Sergey2013Monadic} first introduced Monadic Abstract Interpreters (MAI), in which interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
+\citeauthor{dvanhorn:Sergey2013Monadic} first introduced the concept of writing abstract interpreters in monadic style in _Monadic Abstract Interpreters_ (MAI)\cite{dvanhornn:Sergey2013Monadic}, in which variations in analysis are also recovered through new monad implementations.
 However, our approach is considerably different from MAI.

 In MAI, the framework's interface is based on _denotation functions_ for every syntactic form of the language (See "CPSInterface", Figure 2 in MAI).
 This